Apurv-Arya/storebot/README.md

 ✅ User Wallet (Balance)
 ✅ Auto Delivery of Purchased Items
+✅ Auto Updates Stock When You Upload Or Delete Items
 ✅ Item listings show real-time stock on store💼
 ✅ Admin Panel with Item Upload and Inventory
 ✅ Product Categories 📂